lbechberger/MLinPractice/Documentation.md

 <a name='time_of_day'></a>
 ### Time of Day
 As opposed to the [Month](#month) feature, which we ended up not using, we felt that the time of the day during which a tweet was posted might very well have an influence on its virality.
-For example, we suppose that less people are online during the night, while
-We decided to split the day in time ranges with hard boundaries:
+For example, we suppose that less people are online during the night, decreasing a tweet's virality potential.
+We decided to split the day into time ranges with hard boundaries:

 1. Morning hours from 5am to 9am (5 hours)
 2. Midday from 10am to 2pm (5 hours)